nopnop2002/esp-idf-scp-client/sftp-client/README.md

 # How to Set Up an SFTP Server on Linux
-I built SFTP Serve according to [this](https://www.techrepublic.com/article/how-to-set-up-an-sftp-server-on-linux/).
+I built SFTP Server according to [this](https://www.techrepublic.com/article/how-to-set-up-an-sftp-server-on-linux/).

 # API